devforth/adminforth/adminforth/documentation/docs/tutorial/07-Plugins/18-universal-filters.md

 });
 ```

-Type into the input and (after debounce) a single composite filter like this is sent to backend:
+Type into the input and (after debounce) the backend receives the term (as an internal field) and the plugin hook rewrites it into a single composite filter like this:

 ```json
 {